Bangladesh: Architecture

 The architecture of Bangladesh is intertwined with that of the Bengal region and the broader Indian subcontinent.
 It is influenced by the country's culture, religion and history.
 Hindu and Buddhist architectural remnants have been found in Mahasthangarh, which dates back to the 3rd century BCE.
 Nandipada and Swastika symbols have been found on stone querns in the Wari-Bateshwar ruins, which indicate the presence of Hinduism in the area during the Iron Age—from 400 to 100 BCE.
-The Somapura Mahavihara built under the rule of the Buddhist Pala Empire in the 8th century is an outstanding example of the pre-Islamic era.
+The Somapura Mahavihara built under the rule of the Buddhist Pala Empire in the 8th century is a notable example of the pre-Islamic era.
 Other Buddhist vihāras include Shalban Bihar in Mainamati and Bikrampur Vihara in Bikrampur.
 Recent excavations have also uncovered new evidence of pre-Islamic smaller temples which served the Hindu, Buddhist and Jain populations of the area.
-Indo-Islamic architecture can be seen from the 13th century, especially in the unique mosque architecture of the Bengal Sultanate, an example being the Sixty Dome Mosque among others in the Mosque City of Bagerhat—which is a UNESCO World Heritage Site.
+Indo-Islamic architecture can be seen from the 13th century, especially in the distinctive mosque architecture of the Bengal Sultanate, an example being the Sixty Dome Mosque among others in the Mosque City of Bagerhat—which is a UNESCO World Heritage Site.

 Mughal Bengal saw the spread of Mughal architecture in the region.
 Examples in Dhaka include the Bara Katra and Choto Katra in Old Dhaka, the Sat Gambuj Mosque in Mohammadpur and the Musa Khan Mosque in Curzon Hall.
 Notable Mughal-era forts include the Lalbagh Fort in Old Dhaka, the Idrakpur Fort in Munshiganj—and the Hajiganj Fort and the Sonakanda Fort in Narayanganj, respectively.
-The Kantajew Temple and Dhakeshwari Temple are excellent examples of late medieval Hindu temple architecture.
+The Kantajew Temple and Dhakeshwari Temple are examples of late medieval Hindu temple architecture.

 Bengali vernacular architecture is noted for pioneering the bungalow.
 Panam Nagar in Sonargaon exhibits architectural influence from the Sultanate, Mughal, British and hybrid colonial traditions.
 Indo-Saracenic architecture flourished during the British Raj, examples include the Curzon Hall of the University of Dhaka, the Chittagong Court Building, Rangpur Town Hall and Rajshahi College.
 The zamindar gentry built many palaces in the latter style, including the Ahsan Manzil, the Baliati Zamnidar Bari, the Tajhat Palace, the Rose Garden Palace, the Dighapatia Palace, the Puthia Rajbari, Natore Rajbari and the Mohera Zamindar Bari.
 Muzharul Islam is considered to be a pioneer of modernist movement in Bangladesh and South Asia.
 Louis Kahn is a notable foreign architect who designed the National Parliament Building in Sher-e-Bangla Nagar.